Debeli Brijeg & Croatia Border Guide

 Can I Take My Rental Car Across Borders?

 Yes.
 Cross-border travel is permitted from Montenegro to Croatia, Bosnia & Herzegovina, Albania, Kosovo, and Serbia.
-Notify your rental company at booking so they can prepare the necessary documentation — including the all-important Green Card insurance.
+Select the country at booking and the rental agent prepares the documentation, including the Green Card insurance.

 What is a Green Card?

-A Green Card is an international motor insurance certificate proving your vehicle is insured in the country you are entering.
-It is required at every Balkan border crossing.
+A Green Card is an international motor insurance certificate that confirms your vehicle is covered in the country you are entering.
+It's commonly required when taking a rental car across borders in the region.

 Without a Green Card, border guards will not let you through.
 Always verify the card covers all countries on your planned route before setting off.